Singapore Travel Guide

 Tipping

-Tipping is not encouraged as most hotels and restaurants in Singapore already levy a 10 percent service charge on customers' bills.
-Tipping is not a way of life in Singapore, but is appreciated for excellent service.
+Tipping isn't customary as most hotels and restaurants already include a 10 percent service charge in the bill.
+However, tips are always appreciated for exceptional service.

 Health